Frequently asked questions.

 Please note that there is no entry fee to enter the café portion of the building.

-• Reservations for the cat area are not required & walk-ins are welcome.
-However, SPACE IS LIMITED, so we encourage reservations to secure entrance.
+Reservations for the cat area are not required & walk-ins are welcome.
+However, SPACE IS LIMITED & walk-ins are not guaranteed admittance, so we encourage reservations to secure entrance.
 The cats get scared when there are too many people inside, which is why we turn away walk-ins when we reach a certain amount of guests.
 Also, we may close after our last scheduled appointment.
 Please make sure to give us a call if you plan on visiting without an appointment since we do not guarantee admission.

 Please note that you do not need a reservation for the café portion of the building.